GAUZ Investors Have Opportunity to Lead Gauzy Ltd. Securities Fraud Lawsuit with the Schall Law Firm

-LOA ANGELES, Dec.
-19, 2025 (GLOBE NEWSWIRE) -- The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Gauzy Ltd. (“Gauzy” or “the Company”) (NASDAQ: GAUZ) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, Dec.
+23, 2025 (GLOBE NEWSWIRE) -- The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Gauzy Ltd. (“Gauzy” or “the Company”) (NASDAQ: GAUZ) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company’s securities between March 11, 2025 and November 13, 2025, inclusive (the “Class Period”), are encouraged to contact the firm before February 6, 2026.